 Description and Student Learning Outcomes

-Some of the care provided by a PTA may include teaching patients or clients exercises for mobility, strength and coordination, training for activities such as walking with crutches, canes, or walkers, massage, and the use of physical agents and electrotherapy such as ultrasound and electrical stimulation.
-PTAs also observe the patient's abilities and report their observations to thephysical therapist.
+Some of the care provided by a PTA may include teaching patients or clients exercises for mobility, strength and coordination, training for activities such as walking with crutches, canes or walkers, using manual therapy, physical agents and electrotherapy such as ultrasound.
+PTAs also observe the patient's abilities and report their observations to the physical therapist.
 Unlike a physical therapist, the PTA cannot evaluate a patient, update a plan of care, or discharge a patient.

 At the completion of the Physical Therapist Assistant program,students will be able to: